-The purpose of IBANs was to simplify bank transfers across Europe.
-With SEPA Regulation's creation, Member States were now legally bound to accept IBANs from other SEPA countries as a local payment.
+The purpose of IBANs is to simplify bank transfers across Europe.
+With SEPA (Single Euro Payments Area) Regulation's creation, Member States are now legally bound to accept all transaction made from IBANs from other SEPA countries as a local payment.
 Hence, it is surprising that some European banks do not acknowledge IBANs from other SEPA states.
 It is called IBAN discrimination, and it is illegal.

 Navigating your payments around IBAN can be confusing at times since not all banks adhere to the rules.
 Therefore, we gathered some crucial information for you to understand what IBAN is and how it affects your payments, in the following:

-An IBAN is an International Bank Account Number introduced by the European Committee for Banking Standards to reduce bank detail errors.
+An IBAN number is an International Bank Account Number introduced by the European Committee for banking standards to reduce bank details errors.
 Unlike SWIFT/BIC, which identifies the bank, an IBAN identifies the bank account.
-Although meant for EU/EEA, several Non-EU/EEA countries have also adopted IBANs for account identification.
+IBAN supported countries include both the EU and EEA and several Non-EU/EEA countries.

 Note: To check the validity and accuracy of IBANs, check out the IBAN calculator.

 The IBAN is a standard for identifying bank accounts, whether they are in the same country or not.
 It is possible to transfer local and European payments across SEPA countries using your IBAN.
 It includes EU countries and EEA countries as well as those in the European zone but not in the EU or EEA.
 In essence, there should be no distinction between domestic and SEPA payments with your IBAN.

 The advantage of a European IBAN is that you don't have to open multiple accounts across the EU to make and receive payments in euros.
 You can use your home country's IBAN to receive and make payments.

 How do I know if I have an IBAN?